kolodny/swagger2types/README.md

 	<img alt="💪 TypeScript: Strict" src="https://img.shields.io/badge/%F0%9F%92%AA_typescript-strict-21bb42.svg" />
 </p>

 A TypeScript utility that converts Swagger/OpenAPI specifications into pure TypeScript types for type-safe API route handling.
-The generated types are completely erasable at runtime, adding zero overhead to your JavaScript bundle.
+The generated types are completely erased at runtime, adding zero overhead to your JavaScript bundle.

 ## Overview

 `swagger2types` transforms your Swagger/OpenAPI specs into a structured TypeScript interface that provides:

-- **Type-safe route definitions** with method, path, and parameter types
 - **Request/Response type mapping** for each endpoint
-- **Template literal types** for parameterized paths
+- **Type-safe route definitions** with body, query, header, and parameter types
 - **Zero runtime cost** - all types are erased during compilation

 ## Installation